Family history - John Brown

-> He, and his brothers, and their sons, ran bakery shops, in Greenock, Renfrewshire, and Ayr between about 1866 and 1901.
+John, and his brothers, and their sons, ran bakery shops, in Greenock, Renfrewshire, and Ayr between about 1866 and 1901.

-> The first family bakery business in Greenock was registered to Archibald's eldest son William Brown, but soon after ownership was passed to John.
+The first family bakery business in Greenock was registered to Archibald's eldest son William Brown, but soon after ownership was passed to John.

-> Here is a list of some of the members of John's family compiled from census returns and the Scottish index of births, marriages and deaths.
+Here is a list of some of the members of John's family mainly compiled from census returns and the Scottish index of births, marriages and deaths.

-> Please get in touch if you spot any errors or can add to the family tree.
+Please get in touch if you spot any errors or can add to the family tree.

 John Brown snr

 sources: death certificate of Archibald Brown and IGI

 Occupation: grocer (source: 1841 census)